EKGF/ekg-maturity/docs-fragments/pillar/technology/capability-area/technology-execution/capability/identity-resolution/background-and-intro.md

 For a given key "this is a key", the SHA256 hash would be `c9fc5d06292274fd98bcb57882657bf71de1eda4df902c519d915fc585b10190`.

+IRIs with a SHA 256 will need an ALPHA character leading it as an IRI cannot lead with a NUMERIC

 - `<https://your.org/id/sha256:c9fc5d06292274fd98bcb57882657bf71de1eda4df902c519d915fc585b10190>`

 | Pro                                                                                                                      | Con                                                                                            |